Snowden disclosures: March

-The NSA has built an infrastructure which enables it to covertly hack into computers on a mass scale by using automated systems that reduce the level of human oversight in the process.
-The NSA relies on an automated system codenamed TURBINE which in essence enables the automated management and control of a large network of implants (a form of remotely transmitted malware on selected individual computer devices or in bulk on tens of thousands of devices).
+The NSA has built an infrastructure that enables it to covertly hack into computers on a mass scale by using automated systems that reduce the level of human oversight in the process.
+The NSA relies on an automated system codenamed TURBINE, which in essence enables the automated management and control of a large network of implants (a form of remotely transmitted malware on selected individual computer devices or in bulk on tens of thousands of devices).
 As quoted by The Intercept, TURBINE is designed to "allow the current implant network to scale to large size (millions of implants) by creating a system that does automated control implants by groups instead of individually."
 The NSA has shared many of its files on the use of implants with its counterparts in the so-called Five Eyes surveillance alliance – the United Kingdom, Canada, New Zealand, and Australia.

-Among other things due to TURBINE and its control over the implants the NSA is capable of:
+Among other things, due to TURBINE and its control over the implants, the NSA is capable of: